 In this post, we’ll explore what we know about how Google analyzes online text.

 Recent Google algorithm articles

 Google’s Knowledge Graph is hard to find, but its results are not.
 Take, for instance, that big block of information that appears on the right-hand side of your desktop screen after entering a search term.
-This block – also known as the Knowledge Graph Card – contains relevant, context-specific information regarding your search, powered by …Read: "What is Google’s Knowledge Graph?"
+This block – also known as the Knowledge Graph Card or Panel – contains relevant, context-specific information regarding your search, …Read: "What is Google’s Knowledge Graph?"

 Sometimes you wonder if Google even knows how Google works.
 Search is getting more complex by the day and there comes a point where it’s anybody’s guess.
 Yesterday, Google ‘announced’ that its search engine doesn’t use the pagination markup rel=prev/next at all and hasn’t for years.
 That’s curious because they have been advocating using it …Read: "Google says it doesn’t use rel=prev/next for pagination"

 A lot of link building strategies can backfire, causing more damage than doing good.
 If you want to improve your ranking in the long term, use a holistic SEO strategy, and avoid certain link building tactics.
 In this post, I’ll discuss some link building DON’Ts: tactics you should most definitely NOT use.
 Some of these, …Read: "5 link building DON’Ts you didn’t know about"

 On Yoast.com, we talk a lot about writing and readability.
 We consider it a very important part of good SEO.
 Your text needs to satisfy your users’ needs.
 This, in turn, will help your rankings.
 However, we rarely talk about how Google and other search engines read and understand texts.
 In this post, we’ll explore …Read: "How does Google understand text?"